 Stir together 5 tbsp plain yogurt, 2 tbsp starch, salt and pepper.

 Roll out the dough and spread yogurt-mix on top.

 Top as desired.
 For example: tomatoes, herbs, pine nuts, caramelized onions, bacon bits and cheese.

-Pull Flammkuchen on the baking paper onto the hot baking sheet and bake at 445° F (230° C, upper- and lower heat) for 10 minutes.
+Bake Flammkuchen at 445° F (230° C, upper- and lower heat) for 10 minutes.